luk3yx/minetest-sscsm/README.md

 SSCSM provides an API inspired by [csm_com](https://github.com/DS-Minetest/csm_com) for sending private messages to clients.
 Unlike mod channels, only the target client gets these messages.
-The internal communication protocol is currently unstable and will probably change in a future release.
+Although the API is stable, the internal protocol will probably change in the future as better CSM API functions are added.

 *Note that channel names must not contain `\001`/U+0001.*